 Testicular cancer.
 Like any cancer, testicular cancer happens when cells in the testicle develop mutations that cause them to "misbehave."
 The cells may multiply recklessly and invade areas where they don't belong.
 In testicular cancer, this process usually creates a slow-growing painless lump or firmness in one testicle.
 In most cases, the man himself discovers it at an early stage.
 If a man gets medical attention early on, testicular cancer is almost always curable.

 Epididymitis.
 The epididymis is a long, coiled tube that sits alongside the testicle.
 Its job is to store sperm while they mature.
 Epididymitis occurs when the epididymis become inflamed or infected.
 Sometimes, this is a sexually transmitted infection.
 More often, epididymitis comes from injury, a buildup of pressure such as after a vasectomy, or from urine backwashing into the tubules during heavy lifting or straining.
-Epididymitis can cause symptoms ranging from mild irritation to severe testicle pain and swelling and fever.
+Epididymitis can cause symptoms ranging from mild irritation to severe testicle pain, swelling, and fever.

 Varicocele.
 Varicocele is a dilation of the veins above the testicle and is usually harmless.
 Occasionally, however, varicoceles can impair fertility or cause mild to moderate pain.
 If you have a bulge above your testicle, especially when you're standing or "bearing down," you should have a doctor examine you.